Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_unstructured_data/getting_started_with_unstructured_data.md

 grant read on stage email_stage_internal to role analyst;
 ```

-You can verify the `analyst` role only has access to read by listing the files in the external stage, then trying to remove files from the external stage.
+You can verify the `analyst` role only has access to read by listing the files in the internal stage, then trying to remove files from the external stage.
 When trying to remove, this should result in an error message.

 ```sql
 use role analyst;